 MoRE & MoRE2020

-MoRE (Mobility for Regional Exellence) is a mobility programme run by Region Västra Götaland.
-MoRE started on the 15th of February 2014 and will run until the 14th of February 2018.
-On the 1st of May 2017 the new programme MoRE2020 will start which is a continuation of More.
+The MoRE2020 programme (Mobility for Regional Exellence) is a research mobility programme run by Region Västra Götaland which will run from 1 May 2017 until 2022.
+MoRE2020 is the continuation of the MoRE programme which started on the 15th of February 2014 and will run until the 14th of February 2018.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754412